+Notes.
+H= Kruskal-Wallis test for continuous variables; X2=Chi-square test for independence for categorical variables.

-Intervention effects on any contact with the criminal justice system (Outcome 1) and contacts leading to imprisonment (Outcome 2)
+Intervention measures on any contact with the criminal justice system (Outcome 1) and contacts leading to imprisonment (Outcome 2)

-Intervention effects on Outcome 1 and Outcome 2 are displayed in Table 4, Table 5, and Figure 1.
+Intervention measures on Outcome 1 and Outcome 2 are displayed in Table 4, Table 5, and Figure 1.

-Compared to those receiving almost no treatment (early dropout), those completing SUT had a longer period of time before both committing an offence that led to a conviction (outcome 1) and committing an offence that led to imprisonment (outcome 2).
+Compared to those receiving almost no treatment (early dropout), those completing SUT had a longer average period before both committing an offence that led to a conviction (outcome 1) and committing an offence that led to imprisonment (outcome 2).

 Similarly, compared to receiving some treatment (late dropout), those completing SUT took longer to have any contact with the criminal justice system and to have one contact leading to imprisonment.
 However, the gap between the group that completed treatment and those who had a late drop out of SUT is smaller than the gap between the first group and who had an early dropout of SUT considering both outcomes.